rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Creating an IAM Service Account

-This section explains how to create an IAM service account for GCP, AWS, and Azure.
+This section covers how to create an IAM service account for GCP, AWS, or Azure.
 The service account will allow Kubernetes to authenticate with the respective cloud provider's secret manager.

 #### Assigning Roles and Permissions (GCP, AWS, Azure)